numpy/numpy/doc/neps/nep-0046-sponsorship-guidelines.rst

 How NumPy will acknowledge support
 ----------------------------------

-There will be two different ways to acknowledge financial and in-kind support, one to recognize significant active support, and another one to recognize support received in the past and smaller amounts of support.
+There will be two different ways to acknowledge financial and in-kind support: one to recognize significant active support, and another one to recognize support received in the past and smaller amounts of support.

 Entities who fall under "significant active supporter" we'll call Sponsor.
 The minimum level of support given to NumPy to be considered a Sponsor are:

-- $30,000/yr for unrestricted financial contributions
+- $30,000/yr for unrestricted financial contributions (e.g., donations)
-- $60,000/yr for financial contributions for a particular purpose
+- $60,000/yr for financial contributions for a particular purpose (e.g., grants)
-- $100,000/yr for in-kind contributions
+- $100,000/yr for in-kind contributions (e.g., time for employees to contribute)

 We define support being active as:

-- for a one-off donation: it was received within the previous 12 months
+- for a one-off donation: it was received within the previous 12 months,
-- for a grant or other support with a defined start and end date: the duration of a grant period.
+- for recurring or financial or in-kind contributions: they should be ongoing.

 After support moves from "active" to "inactive" status, the acknowledgement will be left in its place for at least another 6 months.
 If appropriate, the